End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Experimental Setup

-\subsection{Evaluation protocol}
+\subsection{Evaluation Protocol}

+The assessment of OMR performance is one of the main topics of discussion in the field.
+Several works have extensively researched and proposed solutions to provide metrics that indicate the quality of these systems~\citep{Bellini:CMJ:2007, Byrd:JNMR:2015, Hajic:ISMIR:2016, Hajic:ICDAR:2017, mengarelli2020omr, Torras:Arxiv:2023}.
+Despite these efforts, there is no consensus on how to measure the \textit{goodness} of OMR systems, mainly due to specific issues surrounding the interpretation of music and the impact of errors on its comprehension~\citep{Calvo-Zaragoza:ACM:2020}.

+In this work, we understand the OMR task as a pattern recognition problem, where the model's ability to recover the music notation depicted in the image is evaluated, rather than the quality of its eventual interpretation in musical terms.
+This non-semantic evaluation has been largely considered in recent literature~\citep{Calvo-Zaragoza:ISMIR:2018,Calvo-Zaragoza:PRL:2019,Baro:ICFHR:2022,Alfaro-Contreras:PRL:2022,RiosVila:ICDAR:2021,RiosVila:DLFM:2020,RiosVila:ISMIR:2022,AlfaroContreras:IJMIR:2023}.
+In this case, the performance of OMR is assessed using metrics based on the edit distance, which serves as a good proxy for the effort a user would need to invest in correcting the automatic transcription.
+This implicitly correlates with the quality of the transcription from a readability perspective.

-The assessment of OMR experiments is one of the main challenges of the field.
-Despite several efforts~\citep{Hajic:ICDAR:2017,Torras:Arxiv:2023}, it is not clear how to measure the quality of the results provided by \ac{OMR}.
-In this work, however, we measure the performance of the system when dealing with transcription.
-Therefore, it is convenient to employ text-related metrics, as they express the effort a user would invest into correcting the automatic transcription provided by the method.
-This tends, implicitly, to correlate with the quality of the transcription, making it a coherent approach to retrieve also insights about the quality of the documents.
-Specifically, we resort to the same metrics reported in \citep{RiosVila:IJDARICDAR:2023}.
-All of these measures are based on the normalized mean edit distance between a hypothesis sequence and a reference sequence by the length of the latter.
-These measures are the \acf{CER}, which evaluates among minimum semantic units in the output encoding, \acf{SER}, a commonly-used metric that takes complete symbols as evaluation tokens, and \acf{LER}, which approximates the accuracy of the model as regards both content and **kern document structure retrieval.\footnote{Evaluating the structure of the document is a key aspect in OMR when the transcription is more complex than the staff level, since the correct alignment between transcribed notes is relevant for a retrieval of the correct interpretation} We should note that all of the encodings are converted into the same one, \bkrn{}, to provide a fair comparison.
+In this work, we utilize three established metrics in the field for polyphonic transcription~\citep{RiosVila:IJDARICDAR:2023,Mayer:ICDAR:2024}, all of which are based on the normalized edit distance but differ in the basic units used for computing that distance.
+These metrics are the \acf{CER}, which evaluates among minimum semantic units in the output encoding; the \acf{SER}, a commonly used metric that takes complete symbols as evaluation tokens; and the \acf{LER}, which considers entire \krn{} lines as tokens, thus assessing the model's accuracy with regard to both content and document structure.\footnote{Evaluating the structure of the document is a key aspect in OMR when the transcription is more complex than the staff level, since the correct alignment between transcribed notes is crucial for retrieving accurate notation.}

-In our setup, the FP-\GrandStaff{} corpus was divided in three partitions, with $60\%$ of samples for training, $20\%$ for validation and $20\%$ for testing.
+It should be noted that, regardless of the encoding used in the \ac{SMT}, all results are converted into \bkrn{} for computing the evaluation metrics.
+This ensures a fair comparison, where errors are equally penalized.